 The next 3 months would prove to be a battle against my back with ups and downs, but no real answers as to why I was experiencing such pain.
 By the end of the summer, I was doing pretty well, but I was required to wear a back brace through basketball camp, and wouldn’t soon forget the summer I had just endured.
 This is where my journey with back pain began.

 My back pain returned several times over the next 10 years, sometimes very significantly, and I still have minor flare ups from time to time.
 It wasn’t until I was attending physical therapy school in 2000 that I began to understand the true causes for my pain, and the solutions for resolving the problem.
 Over the ensuing 10 years I learned a great deal more regarding effective measures for eliminating back pain and improving the functionality in people’s lives.
-Interestingly enough, the solutions that I’ve discovered go far beyond just the realm of physical therapy, and venture into body awareness, nutrition, and preventive measures.
+Interestingly enough, the solutions that I’ve discovered go far beyond just the realm of sports and orthopedic physical therapy, and venture into body awareness, nutrition, preventive measures, and alternative pain relief treatments such as integrative dry needling.
 I often wonder how many others have been plagued by this problem for years without resolution.
 How many people continue to live in pain for which they feel there is no cure?

 Bad Back and Beyond Blog Series